secretflow/mplang/design/architecture_v2.md

 ### 3.2. `devices`: The Logical Layer

-This section is a dictionary defining the complete universe of logical devices addressable by the `device-api`.
+This section is a dictionary defining the complete universe of logical devices addressable by the D-API.
 Each key is a logical device name.

 - `kind`: The type of device.
 We define several base kinds:
   - `local`: A device representing a single physical node for local computation.